 I have been contacted by Test and Trace.
 Can I get SSP?

 Under the Test and Trace system that launched on 28 May 2020, a person who has been notified that they have had contact with a person with coronavirus is to self-isolate either for 10 days or until a specified date.
-The rules relating to Statutory Sick Pay (SSP) have been amended to include employees who are self-isolating in these circumstances.
+The rules relating to SSP have been amended to include employees who are self-isolating in these circumstances.

 We explain more about this in our news article: I have been contacted by Test and Trace: am I eligible for SSP?